Notes on the data: Screening programs - Cervical screening

 Cervical screening participation numbers within geographic areas along the Victorian and New South Wales borders, specifically the Murray PHN and the Albury Local Government Authority, may be under estimated because women screened in Victoria but who reside in New South Wales may not be fully allocated to the New South Wales geographic area.

 Data are not currently available for Queensland, Tasmania, the Australian Capital Territory and the Northern Territory; data for these jurisdictions may become available when the National Cancer Screening Register is fully operational.

 Geography: Data available by Population Health Area, Local Government Area, Primary Health Network, Quintile of socioeconomic disadvantage of area and Remoteness Area

 Numerator: Number of individual women aged 20 to 69 years screened over a 24 month period ending 31 December 2016

 Denominator: Women aged 20 to 69 years (Estimated Resident Population (ABS): average of 30 June 2015 and 30 June 2016; excluding an estimate of those who have had a full hysterectomy)

 Detail of analysis: Per cent

 Source: Compiled by PHIDU based on data from the:

-- ABS Estimated Resident Population, average of 30 June 2011 and 30 June 2012; with hysterectomy fraction data derived from the 2007-08 National Health Survey.
+- ABS Estimated Resident Population, average of 30 June 2015 and 30 June 2016; with hysterectomy fraction data derived from AIHW analysis of the National Hospitality Morbidity Database.
+Available at the Australian Institute of Health and Welfare 2016.
+Cervical screening in Australia 2013-14.
+Cancer series no. 97 Cat. no. CAN 95.
+Canberra: AIHW.
+Appendix C.